MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CalendarProcessing.md

 ```

 ### -RemoveCanceledMeetings
 This parameter is available only in the cloud-based service.

-{{ Fill RemoveCanceledMeetings Description }}
+The RemoveCanceledMeetings parameter specifies whether to automatically delete  meetings that were canceled by organizer from the resource mailbox's calendar.

+- $true: Canceled meetings are deleted.
+- $false: Canceled meetings aren't deleted.
+This is the default value.

 ```yaml
 Type: Boolean